How to Prevent Blood Clots (DVT) on Flights: A Pharmacist’s Guide to Safety (2026)

 Comrad Knee-High Compression Socks – Available in regular and wide-calf sizes, these socks are made from a comfortable nylon/spandex blend.
 They feature SmartSilver technology to prevent odor and can be machine-washed for easy care.

-Physix Gear Compression Socks – Made from a durable nylon/spandex blend, these thick, high-quality compression socks provide firm support and longevity.
+Physix Gear Compression Socks – Best budget option, but harder to get on/off than Sockwell.
+Made from a durable nylon/spandex blend, these thick, high-quality compression socks provide firm support and longevity.
 Ideal for long-haul flights and frequent travelers.
 Machine washable for convenience.

 Charmking Compression Socks – A budget-friendly option that still offers effective compression.
 Made from a nylon/spandex blend, these socks come in multiple colors and patterns, allowing you to travel in style.